 Across manufacturing, retail, healthcare, and financial services, critical technical data resides in unstructured documents.
-According to Gartner and other sources around 80 % of enterprise data is unstructured.
+According to Gartner, around 80% of enterprise data is unstructured.
 Product manuals, supplier data sheets, and specification catalogs contain the information that teams need for product comparisons, sourcing decisions, and customer support.
 Yet this data has rarely been systematically extracted into structured databases.
 While almost every enterprise values unstructured data, based on Forbes the majority—about 7 out of 10—still find it difficult to manage.

-Based on research from the European Data Protection Board (edpb), manual processing of these documents is too slow, error-prone, and costly at today's scale.
-Traditional OCR, which became mainstream in the 1990s, could recognize text but required rigid templates for data extraction.
-If a manual changed its layout, the system would fail.
+Manual processing of these documents is too slow, error-prone, and costly at today's scale.
+Based on research from the European Data Protection Board (EDPB), traditional OCR could recognize text, but structured data extraction typically required rigid templates.
+If a document differed in structure, it would result in lower accuracy.
 Generative AI changes this equation fundamentally.
 Large language models understand context, layout, and structure.
 They can extract data from documents they have never encountered before, without requiring document-specific templates or training data.
-For more detailed insights refer to G. Colakoglu et al. and C. Deng et al..
+For more detailed insights, refer to G. Colakoglu et al. and C. Deng et al.

 Consider a concrete scenario: a procurement team needs to compare cordless drill/drivers across four manufacturers.
 Each vendor provides a PDF manual in a different format.
 Some span 250+ pages, others are brief instruction sheets with minimal technical detail.
 Building a comparison spreadsheet from these documents would require a full day of manual effort, and the process would need to be repeated every time a new product enters the catalog.